Slavery and Human Trafficking Statement

 Wandle Housing Association Limited (Wandle) is a housing association, incorporated as a Charitable Registered Society, managing circa 7500 homes in South East London, with over 50 years of experience.
 It is also the parent company of three subsidiaries, which are limited companies.
 These are:

-b.
-Ravensbourne Developments Limited, a wholly owned subsidiary which is a property development company focused on building and selling homes for outright sale.
+- Ravensbourne Developments Limited, a wholly owned subsidiary which is a property development company focused on building and selling homes for outright sale.
+This subsidiary is currently dormant.

 Procurement

-In September 2020, Wandle appointed MCP2 (now 4C Associates Limited) as procurement advisors.
-The contract with 4C Associates Limited permits for them to provide a procurement team over a three-year period.
-The majority of Wandle’s procurement exercises (tender and quotations) are undertaken via an e-Procurement platform called Delta e-Sourcing.
-Within the e-Procurement platform standard selection questionnaire must be filled in by all participating suppliers which includes a designated section on
+Most of Wandle’s procurement exercises (tender and quotations) are undertaken via an e-Procurement platform called Delta e-Sourcing.
+Within the e-Procurement platform, a standard selection questionnaire must be filled in by all participating suppliers (for all advertised opportunities) which includes a designated section on modern slavery.

-In instances of Wandle making use of pre-procured frameworks administered by other external organisations we require them to do so in accordance with Public Contract Regulations which, in turn, requires compliance with the Modern Slavery Act 2015.
+In instances of Wandle making use of pre-procured frameworks administered by other external organisations we require them to do so in accordance with Public Contract Regulations which, in turn, requires compliance with the MSA and the satisfactory completion of the standard selection questionnaire.
+From October 2024 this will also be in compliance with the Procurement Act 2023.

 Wandle will continue to review its procurement policies regarding tenders and contracts, to ensure they reflect best practice, and to mitigate against the risk of modern slavery.